vapor/docs/4.0/docs/leaf/getting-started.md

 This tells Vapor to use the `LeafRenderer` when you call `req.view` in your code.

 > **Note:** Leaf has an internal cache for renderering pages.
-When the Application's environment is set to `.development` this is disabled.
-Changes to a template do not require an application restart.
-In the `.production` environment caching is enabled, so any template changes require the application to be restarted to be picked up.
+When the `Application`'s environment is set to `.development`, this cache is disabled, so that changes to templates take effect immediately.
+In `.production` and all other environments, the cache is enabled by default; any changes made to templates will not take effect until the application is restarted.

 ## Folder Structure